rogep/is-none/README.md

 This can be particularly useful in:

 * shared utility libraries
-* validation and normalization layers
+* validation and normalisation layers
 * testing and assertion helpers
 * codebases with strict linting or typing requirements